 This course employs a mastery performance framework whereby course requirements are scored as target or unacceptable.
 Feedback can be requested for all work for improvement and learning.
-Each student will engage in the course requirements.
 Final grades will be based on the following guidelines:

-S/P (Satisfactory/Pass) = Target or satisfactory performance on all of the following:
+P (Pass) = Target or satisfactory performance on all of the following: